Contracts of employment

 - what sick pay you are entitled to

-An employer may try to dismiss you for asking for the written terms and conditions of your job, even though you are entitled to this information by law.
+If your employer dismisses you for asking for the written terms and conditions of your job, you can claim automatic unfair dismissal.

-- a right to a written statement of the terms of employment
+- a written statement of the terms of employment

-- a right to pay in compensation for being made redundant
+- pay in compensation for being made redundant

-There is no such thing in law as a ‘probationary’ period.
-Once you have started work, the number of weeks you have worked begin on the day you start, not from some time when a ‘probationary’ period is over.
-Your full contractual rights also start from the first day of work, unless your contract says otherwise.
+Legally, there’s no such thing as a probationary period.
+Once you’ve started work, the number of weeks you’ve worked begins on the day you started, not from the time when your probationary period ended.
+Your full contractual rights also started from your first day of work, unless your contract says otherwise.